KamilleModules/Ekom/doc/database/database.md

 The product might have no attributes at all.

-- reference: uq, the unique reference
+- reference: string, the unique (your responsibility) reference
 - weight: the weight in kg for the product, or 0 if the product has no weight (like a downloadable product for instance).
                 This is the weight used to compute shipping costs.